 Machine Learning Engineer

 Overview: Machine learning engineers design and develop predictive models that enable computers to learn and adjust without explicit programming.
-These complex models recognize data patterns, develop predictions, and make decisions based on available inputs.
+These complex models recognize data patterns, form predictions, and make decisions based on available inputs.

 Average Salary: $120,000